Does the TA enter the students and accommodations into TIDE?

 What is the “print on demand” option?

 Print On Demand is an Accommodation for students with a documented disability in an IEP or 504.
-Print On Demand is a non-embedded accommodation consisting of paper copies of either passages/stimuli and/or items are printed for students.
-For those students needing a paper copy of a passage or stimulus, permission for the students to request printing must first be set in TIDE.
+Print On Demand is an accommodation available for all students and shows in the toolbar on every assessment.
 For those students needing a paper copy of the test, the help desk must be contacted by the school or district coordinator to place an order for the student.
 A very small percentage of students should need this accommodation.